What to Do When Your Spouse

 The procedure to overcome an addiction begins when access to the addictive material becomes inaccessible.
 Those addicted to alcohol must be completely separated from alcohol.
 They must get it out of their houses, and they must avoid situations where alcoholic beverage is present.
 Sometimes they need to be hospitalized for a few weeks to be sure they are not tempted to drink.

 The same principle applies to sexual addiction.
 All of his pornographic videos and any other sexual material he uses when he masturbates should be destroyed.
-While it's possible for him to purchase more, at least it would prevent renewal of his habit during a momentary lapse.
+While it's possible for him to purchase more, or watch it on the internet, at least it would prevent renewal of his habit during a momentary lapse.

 If your husband were to avoid masturbation for a week, he would find his normal sex drive returning and he would be more sexually attracted to you.
 The longer he would avoid the pornographic videos and any other sexual material, and limit all of his sexual options to having sex with you, the more your sexual relationship would return to the way it was when you were first married.